OVERTON, Thomas Collins.

 £4,950.00

 8vo. pp [4] 8-19 [1] (without the list of subscribers) plus 49 full page engraved plates and 1 double page, by Collins and engraved by Robert Pranker (fl.1761-1767).
 Roman letter.
 Frontispiece, designed by Wale (1714-1786) and engraved by Pranker.
 Publisher’s advertisement for William Wrighte’s Grotesque Architecture on verso of t-p.
 Short descriptions of each plate.
-Very good clean copy, plates in excellent impression, late 18th C. calf with gilt-tooled border and ornamental gilt spine, a.e.r, joint restored.
+Very good clean copy, plates in excellent impression, late 18th C. calf with gilt-tooled border and ornamental gilt spine, a.e.r, joints restored.

 This second edition was given a ‘more commercially attractive’ title and was smaller than the first of the same year, intended to be a ‘routine pattern book’ for clients to refer to (Harris 338).
 It contains ‘pastiches of Palladian, Gibbsian, Batty Langley ‘gothick’ and generalised ‘antique’ elements’ (Harris 338) of architectural designs including the design for a triangular villa belonging to James Maynard (pl.41).
 It was built in 1766 ‘on the edge of a hill, which commands a fine prospect of the country as far as Bath on one side, and as far as Tetbury on the other’ (pp.16).
 He also provides elements of interior design, with each corner of an equilateral summer house containing a particular feature, such as a staircase, closet, or chimney.